cristianmedeiros/hubot-pull-request/README.md

 A hubot script that handles merge requests (Gitlab) and pull requests (Github).

-## Tiny note

-- Github is not yet fully supported.

 ## Features

 - List all merge requests from a Gitlab server.